-The embedded keypad functions like a desktop numeric keypad.
-It is indicated by small blue numbers and characters on the applicable keys.
+The embedded numeric keypad functions like a desktop numeric keypad.
+It is indicated by small characters located on the upper right corner of the keycaps.
+To simplify the keyboard legend, cursor-control key symbols are not printed on the keys.